szaghi/ZOO/README.md

 > Why this project is named **ZOO**?

-Aside it being another of my bad acronyms, this is really a ZOO: there is library for simple-stupid task like to colorize terminal output and a library for challenging task like the integration of general non linear ODE.
+Aside it being another of my bad acronyms, this is really a ZOO: there are libraries for simple-stupid tasks like to colorize terminal output and libraries for challenging tasks like the integration of general non linear ODE.
 Like a real ZOO, here you can find animals of any size, from *small birds* to *huge elephants*.

 Go to [Top](#top)